 Compared to some languages, written French can be easy for English speakers to learn, since it derives a lot of words from the same Latin roots – just like Spanish, Italian, and Portuguese.
 But for new students, it can be hard to get used to French pronunciation.
 Words that look one way sound altogether different when spoken aloud.

-That’s why YouTube videos can be one of the best ways to learn the language.
+That’s why YouTube videos and podcasts are among the best ways to improve your French.
 Not only will you get familiar with different accents and dialects, but you’ll get to see how native speakers pronounce their words and can follow along with on-screen subtitles.

 Fortunately, there are dozens of great YouTube channels out there, including videos by French teachers.
 As you improve your grammar and vocabulary, you can move on to videos produced by native French speakers and YouTube stars to practice your listening comprehension skills.

 You won’t run out of videos anytime soon.
 We’ve put together this list of the top YouTube channels to learn French to help you get started.
 Bonne chance!

 These channels are perfect for new students looking for introductory lessons with handy grammar tips and vocabulary guides.
 If you’re planning a trip to Europe, or brushing up on the material you learned in French class, these videos are a good place to start.

 Learn French With Vincent is one of the most popular YouTube channels for learning the language.
 With over 735,000 subscribers, Vincent must be doing something right!

 His videos are helpfully categorized into units, so you can start here from zero, without any previous French language experience.
 Or, you can dive into Units 1 or 2 to practice your pronunciation and learn some basic phrases.
 Intermediate students can move on to dialogues and dictation to practice their comprehension skills.
 Some of the other videos include “Learn French in 5 Days” and “1500+ French Phrases For the Summer,” and there’s additional premium content at French4Me.net.